x2ee/c3/docs/apps.md

    3. HOST responds with `HostAcknowledge` to WORKER endpoint
    4. HOST monitor WORKER continuously thru /status/ API call

-## WorkerService
+Procedure should not be much different when ClusterLeader starts WorkerHost.

+## `EndpointService` basic lifecycle management for host and worker apps

+`EndpointService` is responsible for basic app functionality, reporting own status and handling lifecycle commands (like shutdown requests).
+EndpointService is used on both HOST and WORKER.

 Routes:
   * GET `/status/`
-    * state of worker INIT/READY/PENDING_SHUTDOWN/DOWN
+    * state of app INIT/READY/PENDING_SHUTDOWN/DOWN
     * public key - app public key.
 Used to sign messages from app to authenticate them.
 Key is generated when app starts
     * host signature.
 HostApp sign public key of the app immediately after start as acknowledgement that App was started by host and can be trusted in cluster
     * other services status info like: